~ Contents ~ Vocabulary ~ Topic 8 ~ Friends and Family ~

-1) Are you ever late for an appointment with a friend?
+1) Are you ever late for an appointment with friends or others?
 Tell.

 2) Is your friend ever late when meeting you?
+How do you feel?
 Tell.

-3) Do you ever get into arguments with anyone?
+3) Do you ever get into arguments with strangers?
 Who?
 Tell.

 5) Are you ever afraid when you are walking alone?
 When?